Tuesday, May 4, 2021

 Would you buy a fork without tines?
 Then why buy a knife without an edge?

-People do it all the time.
-I do it all the time.
-But then again, I know how to put an edge on a knife.
+People unwittingly buy them that way all the time.
+Every one of them I've bought has been that way...at least somewhere on the edge.
+But, I have an advantage, I know how to put an edge on a knife.
 Lots of folks don’t.
 Even with the help of all the new-fangled sharpening devices on the market.
 Some people just can't get the hang of it or are intimidated by the process.
-Remember, if you are going to use your knife, it is going to get scratched.
+Remember, if you plan to use your knife, it will likely get scratched.
 You may as well put the first scratches on it right away and get it over with.
-You will enjoy your knife all the more.
+Just count to three, hold your breath, and cut a couple of pieces of cardboard.
+Now you have broken in your knife and can relax and enjoy.

 I’ve had hundreds of Randalls pass through my hands.
-Each one I scrutinized for the fit/finish as well as the symmetry of the grind, edge geometry, and sharpness.
+Each one I scrutinized for the fit/finish as well as the symmetry of the blade grind, edge geometry, and of course sharpness.
 In the first three categories, Randalls consistently pass with flying colors.
 Outstanding actually.
-It is truly amazing to me that a 40+-year-old Model 23 will have the same blade length, handle length, guard length, choil width as a new one.
+It is truly amazing to me that a 40+ year-old Model 23 will have the same blade length, handle length, guard length, and choil width as a new one.
 Usually all within 1/16”.
 Keep in mind, neither was made with a pattern or CNC machinery.
-There are folks out there who have actually accused Randall of drinking the Koolaide and started using the aforementioned techniques.
+There are folks out there who have actually accused Randall of drinking the Kool-Aid and started using the aforementioned techniques.
 The only consistent difference I’ve noticed between older knives and knives of the last ten years is the thickness of the grind from the spine to the edge.
 Old ones are exponentially thicker.
-I’ll address that in another article.
+Maybe I’ll address that in another article.

 Everything else is so consistently accurate, then why not the edge?